marcoviero/simstack/README.md

 	export PICKLESPATH=$PICKLESPATH/data/pickles/

 ## Setting up the Parameter file to run simstack from command line
-To-be-completed (but it's pretty self explainatory, follow example.cfg) The only tricky part is defining [populations], which sets the the galaxy splitting scheme (and still needs work...)
+It's pretty self explainatory (follow example.cfg); the only tricky part is defining [populations], which sets the the galaxy splitting scheme (and still needs work...)
 The two recommended options (for now) are:
 * sf-qt
 	* Splits the sample into star-forming and quiescent according to the Williams UVJ definition.
 Requires rest-frame U-J and V-J colors, labeled rf_U_V and rf_V_J, respectively.